lukfd/ustobservatory/README.md

-# University of St. Thomas Observatory
+# University of St. Thomas' Observatory
 *These data are property of the St. Thomas University.
 All rights are reserved.*
 > Luca Comba contatcs : comb6457@stthomas.edu

 Using photoshop we should be able to process it easily, Nothing is better than coding it !
+Using fit, fits, fts files to get colorized pictures
+# ToDo
+- [ ] Read Fit imgs
+- [ ] manipulate data
+- [ ] manipulate pixels

+**Things to keep in mind :**
+- moving earth
+- bad pixels
+- light pollution
+- circle pixels

 ## useful links and DOCs
 - [Astropy](http://docs.astropy.org/en/stable/index.html) (DOCs for astropy)